victor06-git/rustProgramms/rust_practice/ideas.md

 - Tell people what they can do to learn more rust

 - Make the video with a bit of coding, a bit of slides and finally images

+- Install Rust on Ubuntu, Windows and Mac